Caring for Jumping Spiders

 I have found that a simple, slightly crumpled napkin or paper towel can make the spiders just as content.
 They often make their resting sacs within the folds of the napkin.

-Feeding your spider:
+Feeding your spider

 In the warm climates, you should be able to catch some flies outdoors with a butterfly net made of fine mesh (cheap kid’s butterfly nets work great).
 When it gets colder (or if you don’t like the idea of catching your own flies), many pet stores carry “small” crickets.
 The large ones are usually too big and intimidating for most jumping spiders, but they can easily tackle the small ones.
 I have had some jumpers who have taken on large crickets, but not many.